Implementation and Brief Experimental Analysis of the Duan et al. (2025) Algorithm for Single-Source Shortest Paths: Experiments

-\begin{itemize} \item \textbf{Sparse Random Graphs:} randomly generated graphs with sizes $2^7, 2^8, \dots, 2^{24}$.
-These graphs have a mean out-degree of 3 and a maximum out-degree of 4.
-The vertices were numbered from 1 to $n$, and it is guaranteed that vertex 1 can reach all other vertices.
+\begin{itemize} \item \textbf{Sparse Random Graphs:} Randomly generated directed graphs with vertex set sizes of $2^7, 2^8, \dots, 2^{25}$.
+Vertices are labeled from $1$ to $n$.
 The code used to generate these instances is available in the repository.